About White Plains

 The White Plains Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Brunswick County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for White Plains, Virginia residents are available through the local police department and authorized providers in Brunswick County.
+Fingerprinting services for White Plains, Virginia residents are available through local police (where present) and authorized providers in Brunswick County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the White Plains Police Department or Brunswick County Sheriff's Office for scheduling and fees.

 Property records for White Plains, Virginia are maintained by the Brunswick Commissioner of the Revenue's Office and the Brunswick County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Brunswick County, including parcels in White Plains.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Brunswick County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Brunswick County offices at the county courthouse.
 The Brunswick County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for White Plains, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Brunswick County Clerk's office issues marriage licenses and maintains marriage records for Brunswick County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.